expo/expo/docs/pages/versions/unversioned/sdk/register-root-component.md

 import {APIInstallSection} from '~/components/plugins/InstallSection';
 import PlatformsSection from '~/components/plugins/PlatformsSection';

-Sets the initial React component to render natively in the app's root React Native view on iOS, Android, and web.
-Also adds dev-only debugging tools for use with `npx expo start`.
+Sets the initial React component to render natively in the app's root React Native view on iOS, Android, and the web.
+It also adds dev-only debugging tools for use with `npx expo start`.

 <PlatformsSection android emulator ios simulator web />